material-motion/material-motion/concepts/runtimes.md

 A Runtime can be in two states: Active or Idle.
 The `state` property is read-only.
 A Runtime is Active so long as any of the following conditions are met:

-- Any Actor are active.
+- Any Actor is active.
 (TODO: Flesh this out in the Actor section).
-- Any Gestures are active.
+- Any Gesture is active.

 ```
 RuntimeState {